tangwing/TrafficSimulation/README.txt

 This is the project of the course Algorithme and C programming language.
 We use OpenGL to simulate city trafic, according to the "Intelligent Driver Model".
+The config file "TS_setting.ini" should be placed under C:/.